backupcamip/backupcamip_pi/README.md

 and

-Authorize the app / autoriser l'application backupcamup_pi
+Authorize the app

+or

+sudo backupcamip --noauth_local_webserver

+ To register from another machine

 ###Cfg Parameters:

 ***Recipient email address (will receive the alert if send-email=true)***